Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 \subsection{ST with missing data (ST-miss)}

 Assume that at each time $t$, we observe an $n$-dimensional data stream of the form

-where $\proj_{\Omega_t}(\cdot)$ is a binary mask that selects entries in the index set $\Omega_t$ (this is known), and $\tl_t$ approximately lies an low (at most $r$) dimensional subspace that is either constant or changes slowly over time.
+where $\proj_{\Omega_t}(\cdot)$ is a binary mask that selects entries in the index set $\Omega_t$ (this is known), and $\tl_t$ approximately lies in a low (at most $r$) dimensional subspace that is either constant or changes slowly over time.
 The goal is to track the subspace(s).
 This statement can be made precise in several ways.
-The first is as done in past work \cite{rrpcp_tsp19} (and older work).
+The first is as done in past work \cite{rrpcp_tsp19} and references therein.
 One assumes a ``generative model'': $\tl_t = \P_t \at_t$ with $\P_t$ being a $ n \times r$ basis matrix.
 The goal is to track the column span of $\P_t$, $\mathrm{span}(\P_t)$.
 To make this problem well-posed (number of unknowns smaller than number of observed scalars), the piecewise constant subspace change model assumption becomes essential as explained in \cite{rrpcp_tsp19}.
-However, this is a restrictive assumption that is typically not valid for real data, e.g., there is no reason for the subspaces to change at certain select time instants in case of slow changing videos.
+However, this is a restrictive assumption that is typically not valid for real data, e.g., there is no reason for the subspaces to change at certain select time instants in case of slowly changing videos.

 A second approach to make our problem statement precise, and the one that we use in this work, is as follows.
 For an $\alpha$ large enough\footnote{as we show later $\alpha \ge C r \log n$ suffices}, consider $\alpha$-length sub-matrices formed by consecutive $\tl_t$'s.
 Let $\tL_1:=[\tl_1, \tl_2, \dots, \tl_\alpha]$; $\tL_2:= [\tl_{\alpha+1}, \tl_{\alpha+2}, \dots, \tl_{2 \alpha}]$ and so on.
 Let $\P_j$ be the $r$-SVD (matrix of top $r$ singular vectors) of $\tL_j$.
 Slow subspace change means that, for all $j$,